Disbursement Information: Winter 2016

-Financial Aid will be applied toward your tuition, fees, books and other charges on January 16 after 5 p.m. if you have met all outstanding requirements.
-Login to your ‘ Bobcat Web Account’ to check ‘My Overall Status’: www.cocc.edu.
+Financial Aid will be applied toward your tuition, fees, and other authorized charges on January 15 after 5 p.m. if you have met all requirements.
+Login to your Bobcat Web Account to check ‘My Overall Status’:

-Pay any balance due to COCC after financial aid has been applied by Friday, January 23 to avoid late fees.
-You may view your balance online through your ‘ Bobcat Web Account’.
+Pay any balance due to COCC after financial aid has been disbursed by Friday, January 22 to avoid late fees.
+You may view your balance online through your Bobcat Web Account.
 You are responsible for all charges not covered by financial aid funds.
-A late fee of $30 will be imposed for outstanding balances not paid by January 23.
+A late fee of $30 will be imposed for outstanding balances not paid by January 22.
 Additional late fees will be assessed weekly to a maximum of $90.

-The amount of financial aid you receive depends on the number of credit hours in which you are enrolled on January 16 after 5 p.m and may be different from your current awarded offer amount.
+The amount of financial aid you receive depends on the number of credit hours in which you are enrolled on January 15 after 5 p.m and may be different from your offer amount.
 Classes must be taken for credit, not audited, to count toward financial aid.
-Awarded offer amounts assume full-time enrollment (12 or more credit hours) but will be adjusted during the second week of the term based on your enrollment.
-Review the part-time enrollment disbursement schedule online.
+Awarded offer amounts default to full-time enrollment (12 or more credit hours) but will be adjusted during the second week of the term based on your enrollment.
+Review the part-time enrollment

 Late starting or short term classes:

 Late starting or short term classes in which you are enrolled are included in your enrollment for financial aid.
 Financial aid may not disburse until classes begin.
 Dropping a late starting or short term class within the 100% refund period, not attending or having a class cancelled may result in a reduction to your financial aid.
-Adjustments to financial aid for increased enrollment may be made only if you: are waitlisted in late starting classes on January 16; and add the class with in the 100% refund period; and notify Financial Aid to be considered for any financial aid adjustment.
+Adjustments to financial aid for increased enrollment may be made only if you: are waitlisted in late-starting classes on January 15; and add the class with in the 100% refund period; AND notify the Financial Aid Office after adding the class.

 *Depending on enrollment, expected family contributions of 3401 or higher may not calculate with the above percentages.